Power Transfer between Two Antenna Arrays in the Near Field: Numerical Results and Discussions

-We see in Fig. \ref{fig:RIS_pat} that $\big|\vv_1\big|$ results in an improved RIS pattern due to its more even RIS illumination, and from an empirical optimization it is best at f=110.
-Note that this is an f/D ratio of 110/128 = 0.86, which is closer to the typical f/D ratio for horn-fed parabolic reflectors than the f/D ratio of 0.63 for the center feed.
-At f=110, end feed $\sigma_1^2 = -22.6$ dB, which is a 2.4 dB power loss compared to the center feed where the optimum $\text{f}=80$ with $\sigma_1^2 = -20.2$ dB.
-Clearly, the geometric asymmetry, the non-eigenmode configuration, and the larger AMAF-RIS distance contribute to a lower AMAF-RIS power transfer for the end feed than for the center feed.
-Note that no element of the tilted AMAF faces any RIS element at its boresight and vice versa, which would be a condition for maximum power transfer between the AMAF and the RIS.
-Also, sidelobe levels less than -50 dB, as reported for the center-feed PEM in \cite[Fig. 3]{ICC2023}, cannot be achieved with an end-feed at any f/D ratio.
+The $F/D$ ratio of 110/128 = 0.86 is closer to the typical $F/D$ ratio for horn fed parabolic reflectors than the center feed $F/D$ ratio of 0.63.
+At this $F_{\rm end}=110$, $\big|\big|\Tm|\vv_1|\big|\big|^2 = -23.9$ dB, which is a 3.7 dB power loss compared to the center feed where the optimum $F_{\rm center}=80$ with $\sigma_1^2 = -20.2$ dB.
+Clearly, the \emph{inherent} geometric asymmetry, the non-eigenmode configuration, and the increased AMAF-RIS distance contribute to a lower AMAF-RIS power transfer for the end feed than for the center feed.
+Notice that no element of the tilted AMAF faces any RIS element at its boresight, which would be a condition for the globally maximum power transfer between the AMAF and the RIS.
+Also, sidelobe levels less than -50 dB, as reported for the center feed PEM in \cite[Fig. 3]{ICC2023}, cannot be achieved with an end feed at any $F/D$ ratio.